iridescent-dev/iap-swift-lib/Documentation/Usage/Purchasing.md

 - sending purchase request, for which successful doesn't always mean complete

 ## Initiating a purchase
-To initiate a purchase, use the `InAppPurchase.purchase()` function.
-It takes the `productIdentifier` and a `callback` function, called when the purchase has been processed.
+To initiate a purchase, use the `InAppPurchase.purchase()` function with the `productIdentifier`.

 **Important**: Do not process the purchase here, we'll handle that later!

+**Note**: This function is asynchronous and takes a `callback` function, called when the purchase has been processed.
 From this callback, you can for example unlock the UI by hiding your loading indicator and display a message to the user.

 ### **Example**